Probability-Entropy Calibration: An Elastic Indicator for Adaptive Fine-tuning: Experiments

 \subsection{RQ1: Effectiveness on Reasoning Tasks}

-Tab.~\ref{tab:performance} compares \textsc{RankTuner} with representative probability- and entropy-based fine-tuning baselines across five mathematical reasoning benchmarks.
+Tab.~\ref{tab:performance} compares \textsc{RankTuner} with representative probability- and entropy-based fine-tuning baselines across five mathematical reasoning benchmarks, reporting gains both over the original model and over the strongest competing fine-tuning baseline.
 Across both backbones, \textsc{RankTuner} delivers consistent improvements over the original models, with particularly strong gains in Pass@1 on MATH-OAI, Minerva Math, and OlympiadBench; meanwhile, it also boosts Pass@16 on most benchmarks, indicating that the improved single-sample accuracy does not come at the expense of multi-sample coverage.
 Notably, on \textbf{AIME24}---a comparatively hard benchmark where several baselines exhibit substantial degradation (e.g., reduced Pass@16 and/or Pass@1)---\textsc{RankTuner} \emph{maintains} the original Pass@16 while still improving Pass@1, suggesting a more robust calibration of learning signals that avoids over-correcting intrinsically uncertain positions.
-We observe one mild trade-off on Qwen2.5-Math-7B for \textbf{AMC23} Pass@16, which decreases slightly despite a large Pass@1 gain; overall, \textsc{RankTuner} achieves the best or near-best performance across the majority of benchmark--metric pairs.
+We observe one mild trade-off on Qwen2.5-Math-7B for \textbf{AMC23} Pass@16, which decreases slightly despite a large Pass@1 gain; overall, the $\Delta_{\mathrm{Best}}$ rows show that \textsc{RankTuner} achieves the best or near-best performance across the majority of benchmark--metric pairs.